By Gloria M. Rivera

-Recently I interpreted for a very sweet patient with a 20+ year history of diabetes.
+Recently, I interpreted for a very sweet (no pun intended) patient with a 20+ year history of diabetes.
 When the doctor asked him about his hemoglobin A1c value, he was confused, as if the doctor had asked him for the winning numbers for the lotto.
 As a diabetic patient, though, you need to know the value of your hemoglobin A1c just like you know your own phone number.

 Hemoglobin is a protein inside red blood cells that carry oxygen to your body.
 Typically, these red blood cells live for about 3 months, so this test gives us the info about how your blood sugar levels have been for the past 3 months.